Cosmo-Tech/azure-digital-twin-injector/README.md

 must be assigned the role of `Azure Digital Twins Data Owner` in the target digital twin.

+# Azure deployment parameters options
+## Security
+The Azure Functions connects by default with a Managed Identity.
+Set 'Use client secret' to use an app registration credential with tenant id, client id and client secret.
+## ADT
+If you use an ADT in the same resource group than the deployed Azure Function you can only set the ADT name.
+In the other case, to use an ADT in other Resource Group or another subscription you must set the ADT Host name.

 # Example Azure Data Factory to Azure Digital Twin pipeline

 See [Getting started with data injection](https://github.com/Cosmo-Tech/getting-started-with-data-injection) for a complete example.